 Active managers trade based upon stock analysis, which can be quite expensive and may erode returns due to high transactions costs and increased expense ratios.
 Active managers who time the market tend to maintain high cash positions from time to time.
 A high cash position may erode returns over long time periods, and creates an opportunity cost called cash drag.
 Read more about active versus passive management.
 Other financial strategies involve charging commissions for the purchase and sale of securities.
 Commissions can sometimes create harmful conflicts of interest between advisors and their clients, and in some cases (especially in regard to annuities, life insurance, and limited partnerships) commissions can be extremely damaging.
 Read more about commisioned security sales versus fee based advice.
 We believe that it makes sense to pay a fair fee for ongoing financial planning advice if the fee is transparent and the advice is objective.
 We believe that high costs are a detriment to investors, and every effort should be made to eliminate costs which do not pay for a commensurate benefit.

 Certain income tax strategies are worthwhile, others are not.
-Higher turnover correlates with reduced after-tax returns.

 To learn more, read about why we partner with DFA.
 We believe that investment decisions should be made only after the tax impacts have been considered, and that a careful evaluation of the various tax strategies is beneficial.

-*IRRC Institute conducted a study evaluating the turnover of active long only equity managers between June of 2006 and June of 2009.
+*IRRC Institute conducted a study evaluating the turnover of traditional long only equity managers between June of 2006 and June of 2009.
 Within the entire sample of 991 equity strategies, the average annual turnover was 72%.
 John Bogle, the founder of Vanguard funds, published the turnover of the Vanguard 500 Index fund over that same time period.
-The turnover rate was under 7%; less than one – tenth the turnover of the active funds.
+The turnover rate was under 7%; less than one – tenth the turnover of the traditional funds.
 DFA publishes the turnover rate of our core domestic equity holding DFA Core Equity 2 (DFQTX).
 As of October 31, 2010 the turnover rate was 7%, and it has been in single digits in every year since it’s inception.